 Basil is one of the easiest herbs to grow from seeds in Singapore because it is a sun loving plant.
 From sowing to producing fresh leaves takes a cycle of between 6-8 weeks.
 If you use a lot of basil, it can work out to be a lot cheaper to grow them from seeds.

-1. Prepare your medium.
-The best medium to use for your basil seeds is a light potting mix of peat and perlite.
+Soil: The best medium to use for your basil seeds is a light potting mix of coco peat and perlite.
 A light potting mix will allow the roots of your seedlings to grow freely.
 Fill your container with potting mix, add water, and mix until your soil is just wet enough to hold together in your hand.

 How To Care For Your Basil Plant